 The SIR for activity measurements of γ -ray-emitting radionuclides was established in 1976.
 Each national metrology institute (NMI) may request a standard ampoule from the BIPM that is then filled with 3.6 g of the radioactive solution.
-For radioactive gases, a different standard ampoule is used.
 Each NMI completes a submission form that details the standardization method used to determine the absolute activity of the radionuclide and the full uncertainty budget for the evaluation.
-The ampoules are sent to the BIPM where they are compared with standard sources of 226 Ra using pressurized
+The ampoules are sent to the BIPM where they are compared with standard sources of 226 Ra using pressurized ionization chambers.
+Details of the SIR method, experimental set-up and the determination of the equivalent activity $A{\rm e}$, are all given in [1].